...

 For more fun wine spots, check out the best wine bars in downtown St. Pete!

-If wine isn’t really your thing, you can also check out Mastry’s Brewing.
-It’s the first craft brewery and tasting room in St. Pete Beach.
-They have sours, porters, pilsners, and more!
 You can also head downtown for several more awesome breweries that are all within walking distance!

-Drum Circle
+4. Drum Circle

 The drum circle is a super fun, unique, and free thing to do in St. Pete Beach.
-I think the only way one really knows about it is if you’re a local or if you accidentally stumble upon it!
+I think the only way one knows about it is if you’re a local or if you accidentally stumble upon it!

 It occurs every Sunday at Gulf Front Park (right on the beach) – 10400 Gulf Blvd Saint Petersburg, Florida.
 It goes from 3 pm-10 pm.
 You’ll find people of all ages here dancing, playing their own instruments, or just enjoying the vibe.